 Halcombe is situated 12 km north west of Feilding, and 4 km east of the Rangitikei River, in the Manawatu region of New Zealand.
-Once the main railway junction in the central North Island and destined to grow into a major township before development shifted to Palmerston North, today Halcombe is a small but thriving rural settlement with over 500 residents.
+It was once the main railway junction in the central North Island and was destined to be a major township, before changes in transport and developments in regional industry shifted the focus to Palmerston North.
+Halcombe is now a small but thriving rural settlement with over 500 residents.
 Included in the wider Halcombe district are the communities of Stanway, Tokorangi, and Kakariki.

-The Halcombe community is strong and growing.
+The Halcombe community is strong and it is growing!
 Residents are drawn to the rural lifestyle and "village atmosphere" of Halcombe and enjoy living in this vibrant, caring community.
 Halcombe gives residents the benefit of a rural lifestyle with an easy commute to Feilding, Palmerston North and Ohakea.